baliramyadav/C-Calculator-Step-by-Step-Guide/README.md

 ```

-## Uderstand source code in details
+## Understand source code in details
 --------------------------
 ```sh
 using System;